webcrafter011/Grok-Chatbot/readme.md

 - **User Input**: Users can enter a prompt through a textarea in the web interface.
 - **Response from API**: The user input is sent to the `x.ai` API, and the app retrieves a response.
-- **Typing Effect**: The response is displayed with a simulated typing effect to make the interaction more engaging.
 - **Stop Generating**: Users can stop the typing effect at any time using the "Stop Generating" button.

 ## Requirements